Brett-Huseman/KickstarterAnalysis/README.md

-# KickstarterAnalysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+Performing Analysis on data from Kickstarter